Outdoors: Beaver County parks provide opportunities for hunters

 Tim Ishman, director of county recreation and tourism, reported that 156 permits to hunt deer and turkey were issued last year.
 Nine deer were reported harvested at the parks: Brush Creek Park, two antlered deer with a bow, three antlerless deer with a bow and two antlerless deer with a flintlock; and Old Economy Park, two antlerless deer with a bow.

-Only 44% of the permit holders returned the voluntary survey at the end of the year, so the numbers reported might be on the low side.
+Only 44 percent of the permit holders returned the voluntary survey at the end of the year, so the numbers reported might be on the low side.

 “This was one of the lowest returns in recent memory,” said Ishman.